nppc/uStepper/README.md

 After selecting the menu (stick moved to the CENTER).
 1. To decrease/increase maximum motor speed, move stick to MAX/MIN and then back to CENTER.
-2. Every change will be confirmed with motor run to the MAX position and back with selected speed.
+2. Every change will be confirmed with short blinks (1 blink - 714Hz, 2 blinks - 833Hz ...).
 If, after chaning setting, no confirmation received, the setting is in it's MIN or MAX.
 3. Leaving stick in MIN or MAX position will change setting continuously.
 4. To finsh adjustment, move stick back to CENTER.
 5. After 5 seconds settings will be stored and board will restart.